-At the 2018 TEISS cyber security summit, TEISS Head of Consulting, Jeremy Swinfen Green, explained why employee cyber risk management has to go a lot further than "awareness training".
+At #teissLondon2018, Head of Consulting at teiss, Jeremy Swinfen Green, explained why employee cyber risk management has to go a lot further than "awareness training".

 A lot of people feel that the solution to the problem of employees (or "carbon units" in IT-speak!) being a major cyber threat is to give them “awareness training” about cyber security.

 That’s certainly part of the answer.
 But only part.
 That’s because most people won’t do what you tell them just because you tell them.
 And even fewer people are logical about how they behave.
 (Incidentally I dislike the phrase “awareness training” – awareness and training are in my view two very different things.
 We will come on to that.)

 You need to treat the problem of employee cyber risk holistically.
 I believe there are at least eight separate things you need to think about: